IRodriguez13/powergov/README.md

     └── powergov.service # systemd service file
 ```

-## Limitations

-- Requires root privileges to modify CPU governors
-- Only works on systems with CPU frequency scaling support
-- Governor availability depends on kernel configuration and hardware support
-- Fixed thresholds may not be optimal for all workloads (consider configuration options for future versions)

 ## Contributing

 Contributions are welcome.
 Please ensure that any modifications maintain compatibility with the GPL-3 license and include appropriate documentation.

 ## Disclaimer

 This software modifies system-level CPU frequency scaling behavior.
-While designed to be safe, users should understand that incorrect governor settings or system misconfiguration could affect system stability or performance.
+While designed to be safe, users should understand that incorrect governor settings or system misconfiguration could affect system performance.
 Use at your own risk.